Azure-Samples/azure-sql-db-django/README.md

 Alternatively you can clone the code using visual studio code as well.

-- Open the folder location where you want to cloned the code
+- Open the folder location where you want to clone the code
-- In Visual Studio Code, select Source Control > ... > Clone (or select View, Command Palette and enter Git:Clone), paste the Git repository URL you copied in the previous step, and then select Enter</>.
+- In Visual Studio Code, select Source Control > ... > Clone (or select View, Command Palette and enter Git:Clone), paste the [Git repository URL](https://github.com/abhimantiwari/azure-sql-db-django.git), and then select Enter</>.

 Once you have the code downloaded to your local computer.
 You should see folder structure as below: